ENiGMA-101/Bangladesh-Budget-Tour-SQL-Project/README.md

 ## Conclusion
 This database system provides a comprehensive solution for managing information about underrated tourist destinations in Bangladesh that can be visited on a budget.
 The system enables budget-conscious travelers to discover new places, find affordable accommodations, and plan their trips efficiently.
+The TourismDB project successfully organizes and manages data related to affordable and underrated tourist destinations in Bangladesh.
+It demonstrates the capability of relational databases in handling interconnected data, ensuring data consistency and integrity.
+This project is a valuable tool for enhancing the tourism experience in Bangladesh.

-For the SQL file and further details, refer to the accompanying [SQL Script](./tourismDB.sql).
+For the SQL file and further details, refer to the accompanying [SQL Script](./Latest%20one/TablesWithRandomData.sql).